protitude/module_login_security/README.txt

    will be shown at all, so user will not be aware of unsuccessful login attempt, or blocked account messages.

- - Send email message to the admin about blocked accounts: An email could also be sent to the administrator (uid 1), each time an account is blocked.
+ - Send a notification email message to a site user of your choice, each time an account is blocked.

- - Send email message to the admin about login suspicious activity: An email could also be sent to the administrator (uid 1), whenever suspicious activity in detected in the login form submissions.
-When a determined value (threshold) of invalid login attemps is reached, the email is sent.
+ - Send a notification email message to a site user of your choice about login suspicious activity (a determined value threshold of invalid login attemps is reached).

 Notifications are configurable in the Login Security settings section, where the strings could be personalized using the following placeholders: